 Green screens are essential if you want to have a transparent background for your stream – and they make your stream look cool!
-It is a big trend in today’s Twitch streamer community.

 It’s mostly used for stylistic purposes as you are able to turn your background into the game that you are streaming.

 We’ve tried and tested all of the best green screens for streaming so you don’t need to go through multiple purchases to find the perfect one for you.

 In this article, we are going to breakdown the top 5 options that we recommend that you get for your green screen.
 These will range from budget options for people who are on a tight budget to a higher-end option if you have some cash to splash.

 Our Top Picks

 |Collapses down to the base for fast and easy packing away||Quite a bit more expensive than most of the other green screens|

 |Can adjust to any height||The unit is heavy as it weighs 21 pounds|

 |Extremely versatile and can be placed anywhere||A lot of moving parts which means that if something breaks it can be annoying to fix|

 |Dimensions are big and able to cover large backgrounds||Stand does not come with the green screen – additional costs to buy|